 - Slowly add buttermilk into the well in the flour.

 - To mix, spread your fingers wide keeping them stiff, work in a circular motion starting around the well working to the outside of the bowl.
 The dough is now formed, do not overwork.

-- Cut a deep cross on the bread to bless, and prick the four centre sections to let the fairies out.
+- Cut a deep cross on the bread to bless, and prick the four center sections to let the fairies out.

-- Allow to cool on a wire rack.
+- Allow cooling on a wire rack.
 Cut and serve.

 See more recipes on our site: